kaviproject/kaviproject.github.io/_posts/2014-3-3-Hello-World.md

 layout: post
 title: You're up and running!
 ---
+Its good tool for writing blogs from the github

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).